-The Göteborgsvarvet begins outside the athletics arena in Slottsskogen Park, home to the Way Out West festival held in August each year.
-The route takes runners across the Älvsborg suspension bridge, then along the north bank of the Göta älv River before looping back over the Göta Älv Bridge.
-Runners then make their way through the inner city, before reaching the finish back at the stadium.
-During the relay, the runners pass right underneath the tip of the hotel, giving guests front row seats from the terrace of the hotel’s restaurant Cuckoo’s Nest.
-Enjoy great food and drinks while cheering on friends or family.
+The trailThe Göteborgsvarvet starts outside the athletics arena in Slottsskogen Park, also home to the Way Out West festival held in August each year.
+The route takes runners across the Älvsborg suspension bridge and along the north bank of the Göta River, before looping back over the Göta Bridge.
+Runners then make their way through the inner city, before reaching the finish line back at the stadium.
+During the relay, the runners pass right under the tip of the hotel, giving guests front row seats from the terrace of the hotel’s restaurant, the Cuckoo’s Nest.
+Enjoy great food and drinks while cheering on your friends or family.

 With so many runners arriving in the city for Göteborgsvarvet, participants are advised to plan suitable accommodation well in advance.
 If you are looking for conveniently located accommodation, the Radisson Blu Riverside Hotel in Gothenburg is a great choice.
 The hotel offers a pre-race warm-up and a sauna and pool for recovery and relaxation.